lancedb/documentation/docs/src/concepts/storage.md

 ---
-title: Storage in LanceDB | Data Persistence Guide
+title: LanceDB Storage Guide | Complete Guide to Data Persistence
-description: Learn about LanceDB's storage architecture and data persistence mechanisms.
-Covers local storage, cloud storage options, and best practices for efficient vector data management.
+description: Master LanceDB's storage architecture with our comprehensive guide.
+Learn about local storage, cloud storage options, and best practices for efficient vector data management and persistence.
 ---

-# Storage in LanceDB
+# Storage Architecture in LanceDB

 LanceDB is among the only vector databases built on top of multiple modular components designed from the ground-up to be efficient on disk.
 This gives it the unique benefit of being flexible enough to support multiple storage backends, including local NVMe, EBS, EFS and many other third-party APIs that connect to the cloud.

 It is important to understand the tradeoffs between cost and latency for your specific application and use case.
 This section will help you understand the tradeoffs between the different storage backends.

-## Storage options
+## Storage Backend Selection Guide

 We've prepared a simple diagram to showcase the thought process that goes into choosing a storage backend when using LanceDB OSS, Cloud or Enterprise.